dhis2/training-docs/content/design_for_data_use/tg_legends.md

 In order to create a legend navigate to maintenance - > other -> legend

 This will display the list of all of the available legends in the system that are shared with your user.
-Let us recreate the legend for EMIS - Gross Enrolment.
-As a reminder, this is the legend
+Let us recreate the legend for EPI- Coverage.
+As a reminder, this is the legend.

 ![gross-enrolment-legend](images/legends/gross-enrolment-legend.png)